How much does the government buy?

 - Access is free and you don't have to register;

-- You can search using plain language to find opportunities;
+- You can search using plain language and by Goods and Services Identification Number (GSIN) and United Nations Standard Products and Services Codes (UNSPSC) to find opportunities;

 - You can find previous contracts notices, which gives you an idea of what buyers have bought in the past and can be useful for you as you develop your business strategy;

 - You can subscribe to receive email notifications when new opportunities are published.